 Other times, misalignment with manufacturers’ recommendations happens when older machines are replaced with newer machines.
 Operations aren’t changed to meet the new machines’ requirements, and damages result.
 This is understandable (it’s hard to change something when you’ve done it another way for 20 years), but it’s also costly.

 Incorporate different technology.
-A lot of new crushing equipment includes vibration monitors that are place on different areas of the crusher to give alerts during operation.
+A lot of new crushing equipment includes vibration monitors that are place on different areas of the rock crusher to give alerts during operation.
 If they aren’t configured correctly, operators won’t be notified when adjustments are needed.

 At any crushing plant, it’s important to gather the information you can about your machines and their requirements.
 This means reading and adhering to all manufacturing manuals.